-I really enjoyed a recent post at SEO Igloo, Familiarity breeds compound words in SEO and beyond, which discusses the use of compound words and SEO.
-I mentioned to the authors that Google had filed a patent application which discusses how they may be trying to handle some of the issues around compounds when they receive them as parts of queries.
+I enjoyed a recent post at SEO Igloo, Familiarity breeds compound words in SEO and beyond, which discusses the use of compound words and SEO.
+I mentioned to the authors that Google had filed a patent application that discusses how they may be trying to handle some of the issues around compounds when they receive them as parts of queries.
 They told me that they would be interested in learning more about the patent filing.

-The patent focuses upon examples in German, because it isn’t uncommon to create compound words in German.
+The patent focuses upon examples in German because it isn’t uncommon to create compound words in German.
 But it makes it clear that the ideas within the patent are equally applicable to other languages:

 Moreover, while many of the examples provided above have been in the context of the German language, it will be appreciated that the techniques that have been described are readily applicable to other languages as well.
 Each language has its own set of linguistic features that pose problems for search.
 Thus, to design a search engine for a given language, and/or a general-purpose search engine, an effort can be made to identify these problems and to address them.